Will Atkinson (musician)

-Will Atkinson (31 January 1908 – 30 July 2003) was a noted traditional musician from northern Northumberland.
+Will Atkinson (31 January 1908 – 30 July 2003) was an English traditional musician from northern Northumberland.
 He started off as a player of the English diatonic accordion, but was best known as a harmonica or moothie player.
 His playing was distinguished by a very clear sense of rhythm, with a definite lilt.
 He was a major figure in Northumbrian music.
 He was also the composer of several tunes that have entered the tradition and are played at gatherings and sessions.

 Biography

 Atkinson was born in Crookham, Northumberland in 1908.
 He worked as a shepherd and as a rabbit-catcher until his retirement, also working at times maintaining road signs.

 From his youth, until the end of his long life, he was very active and influential in traditional music circles, on both sides of the Border.
 He had twin sons, of whom George, who died in 1987 aged 53, was also a musician, a noted Northumbrian piper.
 Will died on 30 July 2003.